 Mauricio also worked for several years as a tax and administrative law attorney in Venezuela.
 While in Venezuela, he drafted legal opinions on municipal tax, value added tax, income tax, and tax amnesty regimes; met with high ranking tax officials; drafted actions and discovery documents; submitted oral pleadings before tax courts; prepared oral pleadings to be presented to the Supreme Court; and coordinated the tax litigation practice of his firm.

 Mauricio is a bilingual attorney and native Spanish speaker.
 His experience as both a U.S. and a Venezuelan attorney allows him to represent clients in Latin American financing deals in a unique way, coordinating the negotiation of local development documents, security and legal opinions efficiently while using his expertise in U.S. law project development and finance in the negotiation and closing of New York law documents.
-Mauricio was listed in Chambers Global for Venezuela - Energy and Natural Resources, Experts Based Abroad in 2013.
+Mauricio was listed in Chambers Global for Venezuela - Energy and Natural Resources, Experts Based Abroad.

 While at George Mason, Mauricio was the Symposium Editor of the Journal of Law, Economics & Policy, president of the Hispanic Law Students Association and volunteer at D.C.
 Law Students in Court.
 At Universidad Católica Andrés Bello, he was a teaching assistant in Public International Law, member of the Editorial Board of the law magazine Dictamen and vice president of Law Students' Representative Body.